Kings Creek Falls

 Accessibility

-The trail may be inaccessible during winter due to snow.
+The best time to visit is Spring, Summer, and Fall.
+Access roads and trails may close during winter due to snow.
 Check with Lassen Volcanic National Park for current conditions.

 Safety Information